Carreau/phd-dissertation/parts/part4.rst

 The determination of contact angle on epifluorescence image or phase contrast images are often underestimated as the imaged plan is not one of the doublets equatorial plan.
-Moreover, most determination of contact angle are done manually and are subject to experimenter biased as they draw the tangent line at the contact point between the liposome.
+Moreover, most determination of contact angle on phase contrast and epifluorescece images are done manually and are subject to experimenter biased as they draw the tangent line at the contact point between the liposome.
 Thus we decided to do fitting of acquired 3D stack with confocal microscope.
 In our case we avoided the usage of fluorescent lipids that could change the tension of the membrane.

 As seen on :num:`Figure #fds`, the doublets are covered with a thin micrometer-thick layer of fluorescent actin filament.
 It is such layer